ol-iver/denonavr/README.md

 As of version 0.10.0 and newer, the `denonavr` library has switched to using`async` methods to interact with Denon receivers.

-Legacy synchronous methods are still availlable to avoid breaking existing implementations, but may be deprecated in the future.
+Legacy synchronous methods are still available to avoid breaking existing implementations, but may be deprecated in the future.
 Switching to `async` methods is recommended.
 The existing sync methods are inefficient because they use the corresponding async methods by starting and stopping its own `asyncio` loop for each command.

 ### Other changes: